Notebooks of a Wandering Monk

 Growing up, Ricard, the son of philosopher Jean-François Revel and artist Yahne Le Toumelin, regularly found himself in the company of intellectuals and artists such as Luis Buñuel, Henri Cartier-Bresson, and Igor Stravinsky.
 Young Ricard loved nature, classical music, and science and dreamed of unlocking the mysteries of molecular biology.
 But, six years after meeting Kangyur Rinpoche, Ricard gave up a promising career in genetics to pursue a meditative life in the remote Himalayas.
 While spending half a century in India, Bhutan, and Nepal, he visited Tibet more than twenty times and spent years publishing rare Tibetan texts and photographing his spiritual teachers and the world in which they lived.

-Elegantly translated by Jesse Browner and accompanied by more than fifty full-color photographs, some of which are Ricard's own, Notebooks of a Wandering Monk charts Ricard's lifelong path to wisdom and compassion.
+Elegantly translated by Jesse Browner and accompanied by more than fifty full-color photographs, many of which are Ricard's own, Notebooks of a Wandering Monk charts Ricard's lifelong path to wisdom and compassion.
 This candid and reflective memoir will inspire all readers, wherever they may be on their own journey to a meaningful and well-lived life.